FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 In this case the operator will fallback using `fdbcli` for the different versions (the one that is desired and the current running version).
 In addition to that we will retry the command if the `fdbcli` hits a timeout responding.
 The code in the [fdbclient package](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/v1.14.0/fdbclient/admin_client.go#L337-L360) has some additional details on how we handle those cases.

+#### Processes running on a different version

+We discussed in [Process restarted during staging Phase](#process-restarted-during-staging-phase) and [Processes are not restarted during the restart Phase](#processes-are-not-restarted-during-the-restart-phase) cases where a process could be running in a different version than expected.
+For version incompatible upgrades the operator has no way to differentiate between processes not reporting to the cluster and processes running in the incompatible version, both will be missing from the processes list.
+The only difference is that the incompatible processes might be reported in the `incompatible_connections` field.

+### How we test upgrades in the operator

+For every PR against the operator repository we run a set of tests in addition to that we are running those tests on a regular basis with different versions to ensure we test major, minor and patch upgrades.

+Those tests include:

+- Upgrades without any failure injection
+- Upgrading a cluster with a partitioned Pod
+- Upgrading a cluster with a partitioned Pod which eventually gets replaced
+- Upgrading a cluster with a random Pod deleted during rolling bounce phase
+- Upgrading a cluster where one coordinator gets restarted during the staging phase
+- Upgrading a cluster with a crash looping sidecar process
+- Upgrading a cluster and one coordinator is not restarted
+- Upgrading a cluster and multiple processes are not restarted
+- Upgrading a cluster with link that drops some packets
+- Upgrading a cluster and no coordinator is restarted

+In addition we have some more tests that will run against a cluster in multi-region configuration.
+Those tests are extended if some new edge cases are discovered.

 ## Next